Running time TBC min | Interval

 Trigger Warnings TBC

-The Everyman is proud to present a major revival of Making History by Brian Friel, directed by The Everyman’s new Artistic Director Des Kennedy in his inaugural season.
+The Everyman was proud to present a major revival of Making History by Brian Friel, directed by The Everyman’s new Artistic Director Des Kennedy in his inaugural season.

 “History has to be made – before it’s remade”